 We urgently need Sweetie and other virtual profiles to fight webcam child sex.
 According to the FBI, at any given moment of the day, around 750,000 men are seeking online sex with children.
 In the Philippines alone, local police estimate that tens of thousands of children are such victims.
 This terrible trend also occurs in other countries in Southeast Asia.
 It is only growing along with the growth of the internet.

 Working with international specialists, Terre des Hommes has developed a software system that can be used worldwide to fight webcam child sex.
 Using a chatbot, the software can be deployed 24/7 to identify potential perpetrators in multiple chat rooms simultaneously, deter them or, if necessary, have them arrested and prosecuted by transferring our suspect case files to the police.

-In 2019, we began expanding our work thanks again to the Dutch Postcode Lottery.
 Our project known as #Sweetie 24/7 was awarded over 2.9 million euros.
 This money is being applied in a systematic way to tackle widespread child sexual exploitation online and offline.
 We started in the Philippines, where this problem is most severe, and want to extend the project to countries such as Cambodia, Nepal and Kenya.